Austin Light Rail

 Through collaboration with Austin Transit Partnership (ATP), city officials and stakeholders, Kiewit is committed to ensuring Austin Light Rail meets current needs while creating a lasting investment in the city’s future.

-Our approach to large-scale transit projects combines an integrated engineering and construction approach with self-perform construction expertise to identify and mitigate risks throughout the project lifecycle, driving cost and schedule advantages.
-Backed by a deep bench of experts including an organization of 1,400+ integrated, in-house infrastructure engineers, and Mass.
+Our approach to large-scale transit projects combines an integrated engineering and construction approach with self-perform construction expertise to identify and mitigate risks throughout the project life cycle, driving cost and schedule advantages.
+Backed by a deep bench of experts including an organization of more than 1,400 integrated, in-house infrastructure engineers and Mass.
 Electric Construction Co.
 (MEC), an industry leader in transit systems integration, our team is equipped to manage every phase of the project with precision.

 Light Rail Success Stories